 What is Supply Chain Risk Management?

-Supply chain risk management is a process that identifies and minimizes the impacts of supply chain risks.
-This can include identifying potential problems early, ensuring effective communication between partners, and mitigating any issues that arise.
-By managing these risks, businesses can ensure that their supply chains operate smoothly and efficiently.
-If you manage a supply chain, you need to do all in your power to get the very best supply chain risk management options at your disposal.
-It will not be easy to do that, and this is why you have to first assess and analyze supply chain risks, identify the supply chain risk factors, and finally deal with them to the best of your capabilities.
+If you manage a supply chain, you need to do everything possible to obtain the very best supply chain risk management (SCRM) options at your disposal.
+Supply chain risk management is a process of identifying and minimizing the impacts of supply chain risks so businesses can ensure that their supply chain operations can operate smoothly and efficiently.
+It will not be easy, and this is why you have to first do a supply chain risk assessment and analysis, then identify the supply chain risk factors, and finally deal with them to the best of your capabilities.

-There are many types of supply chain risks that businesses can encounter when operating their supply chains.
-These can include things like theft, damage, and disruptions from natural disasters or other events.
-By taking steps to mitigate these risks, businesses can minimize the impact on their operations.
-In addition to identifying and mitigating risks, risk management in supply chain management also includes monitoring KPIs to track progress over time.
-By doing so, businesses can ensure that they are making the right investments and improvements to their operations.
+There are many types of supply chain risks that businesses can encounter.
+They include theft, damage, disruptions from natural disasters, etc. By mitigating the supply chain risks, businesses can efficiently run and manage their supply chain operations.
+Let us review the seven key supply chain risk management factors and actions should be taken to mitigate those risks.
 Before going forward, if you want to understand more about supply chain management, refer to the lecture What is Supply Chain Management (SCM) and How It Works?

 1. National or Local Regulations